iotaledger/susee-streams-poc/README.md

                   --------  WARNING  ---------- Currently there is no confirmation cli dialog
                   -----------------------------       use this option carefully!

-The x86/PC version (a.k.a *Sensor remote control*) additionally provides following CLI commands to manage the remote control functionality:
+As both Sensor applications running on ESP32 do not provide an interactive terminal, the x86/PC Sensor application (a.k.a *Sensor remote control*) can be used to remote control the ESP32 applications.
+The x86/PC Sensor provides following CLI commands to manage the remote control functionality:

     -t, --iota-bridge-url <IOTA_BRIDGE_URL>